Toronto, ON, February 13, 2018

 - Travel and tourism is a dynamic, sustainable and vastly diverse industry, comprised of innovative businesses in every region of the country including transportation, accommodations, food and beverage and attractions.
 1 in 11 Canadian jobs is directly

-involved with travelers.
+involved with travellers.

 About The Centre for Hospitality and Culinary Arts at George Brown College